Table of Contents

 Vulgaris means common.
 Thus, acne vulgaris refers to the most common form of acne to differentiate it from other forms of acne.
 Frequently, acne vulgaris occurs over the age of 12.

 Note: 65 % of young people suffer from acne!

 The etiology of acne vulgaris

-In most cases acne vulgaris appears with the beginning of puberty.
-By the end of the third life decade, the skin disease usually ends by itself.
+In most cases, acne vulgaris appears with the beginning of puberty.
+By the end of the third life decade, skin disease usually ends by itself.
 Boys and girls are affected to the same extent.
 Typical for girls is deterioration before and during menstruation.

 Note: For young people, the disease can be, psychologically, very stressful.
 Acne often leads to a feeling of distortion.
 The typical comedones (“blackheads”) are the result of a faulty tallow drain in the closure of the follicle excretory ducts.